To the teacher:

 Welcome young people warmly to the virtual space/online platform or whatever space you are using to connect with your students.
 Recognize who’s there and who isn’t.

 Remember to reach out to young people who are not able to make it to your gatherings.
-Consider making this a shared responsibility as students are only too eager to be of use and supportive at this challenging time of Covid-19.
+Consider making this a shared responsibility as students are only too eager to be of use and supportive at this challenging time.
 And as we know, students at this age respond to peers more willingly than they do to adults.

-Pull the poem up on the screen for all to see (here’s the link), or ask students to turn to it on their own screens, if you sent it to them ahead of time.
+Pull the poem up on the screen for all to see (here’s the link), or ask students to turn to it on their own screens, if they are remote.

 The poem Keeping Quiet is by Nobel Prize-winning Chilean poet-diplomat and politician, Pablo Neruda.
 Read the poem out loud yourself and/or ask a student (or two) to do so.
 Next, ask students to sit with the poem for a moment or two.